-FREN 132-3 Beginner's French II

-A continuation of Fren 131-3.
-Students completing Fren 131-3 and 132-3 will be granted French 11 equivalency and will satisfy the prequisites for admission to C.N.C.
+FREN 132-3 Introduction to College French, Level 2 A conversation of Fren 131-3.
+Students completing Fren 131-3 and 132-3 will be granted B.C.
+French 11 equivalency and will satisfy the prerequisites for admission to C.N.C.
 Fren 103-3.

-Prerequisites: Fren 131-3 or equivalent.
+Prerequisites: Fren 131-3 or equivalent. $(3, 1^{1/2})$

-FREN 151-3 Conversational French
+FREN 151-3 Conversational French I

 An intermediate conversation course for people who have had between 2 and 4 years of secondary school French.
-This course will review the rudiments of the French Language including pronunciation, grammatical structures, verb forms, and vocabulary using French dialogues as a starting point.
+This course will review the rudiments of the French language including pronunciation, grammatical structures, verb forms, and vocabulary using French dialogues as a starting point.
 Conversation based on themes and vocabularies established in the text or in class will be undertaken in one of the two weekly meetings of this course.